Cunnamulla: Attractions

 There are two museums and a tourist information centre.
 The town has two caravan parks, one at the Warrego Riverside and the other within the town boundaries.

 Cultural references

+The climax of the 1888 novel Robbery Under Arms by Rolf Boldrewood takes place around the town of Cunnamulla and at a fictional location north of the town called Murrynebone Creek.

 Cunnamulla was the subject of a 2000 documentary film of the same name by Dennis O'Rourke, in which he followed several members of the community as they went about their daily lives.
 The film earned $132,485 at the Australian box office.

 Cunnamulla is the main setting for Henry Lawson's short story "The Hypnotised Township" from his anthology The Rising of the Court, and Other Sketches in Prose and Verse.
-The song "The Cunnamulla Fella", written by Stan Coster and sung by Slim Dusty, is commemorated by a statue in the town centre.
+The song "Cunnamulla Fella", written by Stan Coster and sung by Slim Dusty, is commemorated by a statue in the town centre that was unveiled in 2005, when the eponymous Cunnamulla Fella Festival was established.

 Climate

-Cunnamulla experiences a hot semi-arid climate (Köppen: BSh, Trewartha: BShl); with very hot summers with occasional rains; warm to hot, relatively dry springs and autumns; and mild, dry winters.
+Cunnamulla experiences a hot semi-arid climate (Köppen: BSh), with very hot summers and mild winters with occasional frost.
+Average maxima range from 36.2 C in January to 18.9 C in July.
+Annual precipitation is rather low, averaging 374.8 mm, with a summer maximum.
+The town is expectedly sunny, with 184.8 clear days and only 67.6 cloudy days annually.
+Extreme temperatures have ranged from 47.2 C on 3 January 2014 to -2.2 C on 26 June 1971 and 26 July 1968.